marcdejonge/nom-parse-trait/README.md

 # nom-parsable

-This is an extension to the popular nom crate, that provides a `Parsable` trait that can be implemented on any data that can be parsed.
-This means it should have a `parse` function available.
-It also provides a `parsable` macro that generates this trait implementation with many sensible defaults.
+This is an extension to the popular nom crate, that provides a `ParseFrom` trait that can be implemented on any data that can be parsed in a singular way.
+This means it should have a `parse` function available and the signature of that function is compatible with the `nom::Parser` trait.

+## Default implementations

+### Primitive numbers
+It provides a `ParseFrom` implementation for a couple of primitive types:

+- `i16`
+- `i32`
+- `i64`
+- `i128`
+- `u16`
+- `u32`
+- `u64`
+- `u128`

+### `Vec<T>`
+A default implementation for Vec<T> has been provided, as long as T implements `ParseFrom`, where it uses the `nom::character::complete::line_ending` parser to separate the elements.

+Since it's not possible to implement `ParseFrom` for `Vec<T>` outside of this library, this is the choice that has been made for separating items.
+If you want you're own implementation, wrap the `Vec<T>` in a struct and implement `ParseFrom` for that struct.

 ## License